uk-gov-mirror/defra.waste-carriers-front-office/README.md

 bundle install
 ```

+## Running locally

+A [Vagrant](https://www.vagrantup.com/) instance has been created allowing easy setup of the waste carriers service.
+It includes installing all applications, databases and dependencies.
+This is located within GitLab (speak to the Ruby team).

+Download the Vagrant project and create the VM using the instructions in its README.
+It includes installing and running a version of the renewals app.

+However, if you intend to work with the renewals app locally (as opposed to on the Vagrant instance) and just use the box for dependencies, you'll need to:

+- Log in into the Vagrant instance
+- Using `ps ax`, identify the pid of the running renewals app
+- Kill it using `kill [pid id]`
+- Exit the vagrant instance

+Once you've created a `.env` file (see below) you should be ready to work with and run the project locally.

 ## Configuration

 Any configuration is expected to be driven by environment variables when the service is run in production as per [12 factor app](https://12factor.net/config).